Iran says it is converting uranium, easing bomb fears

 It is not believed to have enriched uranium beyond 20 percent.
 A fuller picture is unlikely until a new IAEA report on Iran's nuclear activity, due by late February.

-Separately, officials from the IAEA are due to hold talks in Tehran on Wednesday in the hope of restarting their long-stalled inquiry into Iran's nuclear programme.
+Separately, officials from the IAEA are due to hold talks in Tehran on Wednesday in the hope of restarting their long-stalled inquiry into Iran's nuclear program.

 The U.N. agency, whose mission is to prevent the spread of nuclear weapons, has been trying for a year to negotiate a so-called structured approach with Iran that would give its inspectors access to sites, officials and documents.